-4.4.
+4.5.
 Evaluation Against Related Works

-Evaluation metrics for the top models from Tasks 1 and 3 are shown in Figure 3 (bold), along with a compilation of results for the state-of-the-art models discussed in the related work (Section 2).
-To directly compare our BERT and ELECTRA results, for each transformer we show the model with the highest mean overall score, which was the pre-trained base configuration for both.
+Evaluation metrics for our top models are shown in Figure 3 (bold), along with a compilation of results for the state-of-theart models discussed in the related work (Section 2).
+To directly compare our results, for BERT and ELECTRA we show the model with the highest mean overall score, which was the pre-trained base configuration for both.
 We do not include Task 2's results due to its substantially lower performances, again emphasizing that website content is important in feature-based phishing detection.